California’s Dixie Fire leaves 8 people missing after 16 located, sheriff says

 NORTHERN CALIFORNIA TOWN BURNS TO ASHES IN DEVASTATING WILDFIRE

-Many Greenville-area evacuees were gathered at a makeshift camp at Lassen Community College in Susanville, California, the Reno Gazette reported.
+Many Greenville-area evacuees were gathered at a makeshift camp at Lassen Community College in Susanville, California, the Reno Gazette-Journal reported.

 "There were embers and flames everywhere by the time we left," Greenville resident Jennifer Gonzales told the newspaper.